micromark-extension-mdxjs-esm

 When to use this

-, you must combine this package with mdast-util-mdxjs-esm
+When you need a syntax tree, combine this package with mdast-util-mdxjs-esm.

 Install